AtlasScientific/Raspberry-Pi-sample-code/README.md

 The default I2C address is 98(0x62).

+To see the available I2C addresses, use `List_addr` command.

 If you need to change the address, input `ADDRESS,99` to change the address to 99(0x63)

 If you need to get sensor data continuously, input `POLL,3` to get data with time interval of 3 seconds.